-A balanced diet almost always provides the required vitamin and minerals for the day.
+A balanced diet almost always provides the required vitamins and minerals for the day.

 National Institutes of Health, Office of Dietary Supplements website.
-Fact sheet for health professionals: vitamin C.
+Vitamin C: fact sheet for consumers.

 Shah D, Sachdev HPS.
 Vitamin C (ascorbic acid) deficiency and excess.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 63.